 Charter’s high-speed Internet business

-Charter has improved its Internet speeds, now offering minimum download speeds of 100 Mbps (megabits per second) across its footprint.
-On June 30, the company also raised its minimum Spectrum Internet speed to 200 Mbps in ~40% of its footprint at no additional cost to customers.
-Furthermore, Charter has been aggressively deploying 1 Gbps (gigabit per second) speeds via DOCSIS 3.1 technology.
-As of June 30, the company was offering gigabit services in ~60% of its footprint, and is looking forward to finishing its full upgrade to DOCSIS 3.1 by the end this year at a very low cost.
+In addition, Charter is aggressively deploying 1 Gbps (gigabits per second) speeds via DOCSIS 3.1 technology.
+On June 30, the company offered gigabit services in nearly 60.0% of its footprint and expects to finish its full upgrade to DOCSIS 3.1 by the end of this year at a low cost.

 US Internet market